-Advisers are strongly urged to read through students' work before submission to the department.
-Students should expect that the department may require at least 30 days to evaluate a completed plan.
+Advisers are strongly urged to read through students' work before submission to the Research Specialization Committee.
+Students should expect that the specialization committee will require at least 30 days to evaluate a completed plan.

 Please keep in mind that all the required course options emphasize method.
 These are meant as a minimal framework for the development and mastery of research skills and competencies.
 They do not constitute the sum total of courses necessary to achieve mastery in a discipline or field.